 Research on cell division is important because an improved understanding of its mechanism could lead to improvements in the treatment of diseases such as cancer.
 Cell division terminates with the separation of the replicated genomes (mitosis) and cytoplasms (abscission), yielding two daughter cells.
-This laboratory focuses on the development of abscission inhibitors by targeting the CEP55 protein and its functionally linked ubiquitin ligases and deubiquitinases, since any active substance that alters these proteins' functions would allow the development of next-generation anti-cancer drugs.
+This laboratory focuses on the development of abscission inhibitors by targeting the CEP55 protein and its functionally linked ubiquitin ligases and deubiquitinases identified by siRNA ubiquitome screen, since any active substance that alters these proteins' functions would allow the development of next-generation anti-cancer drugs.

 Aberrant epigenetic patterns are involved in tumor formation, maintenance and resistance.
 Notably, epigenetic modifications can be modified by chemical agents.
-In this context, this unit developed an original approach at the interface of chemistry and biology to identify new inhibitors of DNA and histone methylation.
-In addition, the chemical tools they design and synthetize will bring an alternative approach to address the biological questions in the understanding of cancer formation and maintenance.
+In this context, this unit develops an original approach at the interface of chemistry and biology to identify new inhibitors of DNA and histone methylation.
+These chemical tools constitute an alternative approach to address the biological questions in the understanding of cancer formation and maintenance.
 For example, an important open question in cancer is what specifically hypermethylates tumor suppressor genes in cancer cells when a global hypomethylation is observed?
 DNMT inhibitors can be used as chemical probes to address this question.
 Thus Epigenetic Chemical Biology (EpiChBio) focus on:

 1/ the design of chemical molecules targeting DNA and histone methylation,